 1. The UDM sends a POST request to the deregCallbackUri as provided by the NF service consumer during the registration.

-If the SMF deregistration is triggered by SM Context Transfer procedure, the UDM shall set the cause IE to the value "SMF_CONTEXT_TRANSFERRED".
-If the SMF deregistration is due to duplicated PDU sessions in the network, the UDM shall set the cause IE to the value "DUPLICATE_PDU_SESSION".
+If the SMF deregistration is triggered by SM Context Transfer procedure, i.e. the UDM has received a registration request with registrationReason IE set to the value "SMF_CONTEXT_TRANSFERRED" from another SMF, the UDM shall set the deregReason IE to the value "SMF_CONTEXT_TRANSFERRED".
+If the SMF deregistration is due to duplicated PDU sessions in the network, i.e. the UDM has received a registration request from another SMF without registrationReason IE set to the value "SMF_CONTEXT_TRANSFERRED", the UDM shall set the deregReason IE to the value "DUPLICATE_PDU_SESSION".

 2a.
 On success, the NF service consumer responds with "204 No Content".